 Seven Blocks / Seven Centuries

-Participants are asked to focus on a single sense during a walk through familiar neighborhood.
-These might include the traditional five senses, or others such as a sense of justice, humor, or pride.
-Findings reveal human responses to the built environment which serve as clues to mapping a utopian future for the landscape.
+Participants are asked to focus on a single sense during a walk through familiar neighborhoods.
+These senses might include the traditional five senses, or others such as a sense of injustice, humor, or pride.
+Findings are then discussed to reveal the overlooked biological and social responses to our built environment, and as clues to mapping a utopian future for the places we walk together.

 Surveying Public Space: Georgetown

 A six-month survey conducted while in residence at Halcyon Arts Lab in 2016 included explorations of improbable public spaces, opulent gardens, private gates, and fenced-off wildernesses that make up one of D.C.’s oldest and wealthiest areas.
 These walks allowed contemplation of issues including: exclusion, lost history, selective preservation of memory, climate change, as well as envisioning inclusive public space, equitable access to natural and cultural resources.
 Walks were plotted on a large hand-drawn map to create a speculative vision that imagines exclusivity replaced by public commons.

 Expeditions Across North America